The Top 10 Supplements for Low Mood and Motivation

 9. Vitamin B6

-There is good evidence that Vitamin B6 improves depression symptoms, with Examine.com rating the evidence as grade B. Vitamin B6 as a supplement is a vitamin derived from synthetic, commonly taken as tablet or capsule.
+There is good evidence that Vitamin B6 improves depression symptoms.
+Grade B, according to Examine.com.
+Vitamin B6 as a supplement is a synthetically produced vitamin, commonly taken as tablet or capsule.
 Studies typically use 10–100mg.

 Vitamin B6 is a water-soluble vitamin involved in the production of mood-regulating chemicals and the metabolism of proteins.
 It can support mood, reduce feelings of tiredness, and help ease PMS symptoms.
 It is available as a tablet or capsule.